Welcome to the Trimetals Blog

 March 29, 2018

 What’s really hard?
-Getting your pride and joy stolen.
+Getting your pride and joy (motorbike) stolen.

 What’s really easy?
-Making sure your bike is more secure and better protected.
+Making sure your motorbike is more secure and better protected.

 You must also appreciate that security is based on a number of factors, so for example, just simply investing in a new disc lock is definitely a start, but not the answer.